MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 - Calculate the network bandwidth capacity for a Teams deployment

-- Work with the Network Testing Companion on a client
+- Work with the Microsoft 365 network connectivity test tool on a client

 ## **Lab Setup**

-- **Estimated Time:** 60 minutes.
+- **Estimated Time:** 30 minutes.

 ## **Instructions**